Micro-Architectural features as soft-error induced fault executions markers in embedded safety-critical systems: a preliminary study: Results

-A Long-Short Term Memory (LSTM) model, including temporal information by design, was trained on the time-expanded dataset to verify this in more detail. \autoref{tab:lstmMulticp} reports the performance of the LSTM model, confirming no gain on the different metrics.
+A second model, based on \ac{LSTM}, including temporal information by design, was trained on the time-expanded dataset. \autoref{tab:lstmMulticp} reports the performance of the LSTM model, confirming no gain on the different metrics.

-Fault detection latency is also an important parameter to take into account.
-To understand if early detection of faults is possible, an FC-FFNN model was trained on the cumulative dataset and then tested at different checkpoints.
-Table \ref{tab:multipleFcffnn} shows the results obtained with ten checkpoints on the qsort benchmark.
-To analyze these results, one has to remember that faults are injected at uniformly distributed points in time during the program execution.
-Results suggest that error detection could be achieved without waiting for the end of the program execution.
+Since the Fault detection latency can be crucial in safety-critical applications, an FC-FFNN model was then trained on the cumulative dataset and tested on cumulative data available at different checkpoints to understand the early detection of faults.
+Table \ref{tab:multipleFcffnn} shows the results obtained with ten checkpoints.
+The F1 score with no values (-) is due to insufficient data to evaluate precision and recall.
+Considering that the fault injection is uniformly distributed in time, results confirm that error detection could be achieved without waiting for the end of the program execution.
 This is important to minimize the error detection latency.

-Finally, the infrastructure to collect microarchitectural attributes through PMCs has a cost that can be reduced using event-based models such as Spiking Neural Network (SNN).
-This option was explored by training an SNN using a simple LIF model inside the neurons.
-The cumulative dataset was considered, and basic rate coding was used to translate data into trains of spikes.
-In other words, the input attributes were translated into the average frequency of the incoming spikes.
-Table \ref{tab:spikingCumulative} shows the results obtained simulating the network using the snnTorch framework.
-It can be seen that the performance is almost the same brought with the FC-FFNN.
+As expected, the model's performance drops during the early checkpoints and rises while data are collected.